solodev/cloud-documentation/src/profile/index.md

 ## Menu

-On the left there is a menu.
+On the left, there is a menu.
 You have the option to go back, go to Email, Username, Security, <a href="/profile/apitokens">API Tokens</a>.

 ><img src="../../../images/profile.jpg" alt="profile" style="width: 20%; display: block"></a>